Bug report #1950

 Qgis uses the GRASS libraries directly, not thru GDAL.
 Maybe it's not autodetecting GRASS?
 On OSX, cmake defaults to looking for an application build of GRASS in a default install path, so if you have a Unix build or have customized the install location, you must specify the GRASS_INCLUDE_DIR and GRASS_PREFIX when configuring Qgis.

-#2 Updated by vince - about 15 years ago
+#2 Updated by vince - over 15 years ago

 Thanks for that quick answer.